Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VeD6hOmySbE.md

 ### Transcript

-> yeah well fitness for difference or the same as last year don't know we no one no one is playing fixmas i mean there might not even be a fixmas who knows um it all depends on the situation the situation
+> yeah well fitness for difference or the same as last year don't know we no one no one is playing fixmas i mean there might not even be a fixmas who knows, it all depends on the situation the situation